microsoft/FHIR-Converter/docs/how-to-guides/customize-templates.md

 There are some [sample templates](https://github.com/microsoft/FHIR-Converter/tree/main/data/Templates/Json) that map JSON values to a Patient resource.

 ## Transforming from FHIR to HL7v2
+The documentation for HL7v2 message structures can be found on https://www.hl7.org/.

 When transforming FHIR to HL7v2, the templates are written such that the input FHIR resource is transformed into a JSON representation of an HL7v2 message.
 When the /convertToHl7v2 API is called, the API will transform the input FHIR resource into the JSON representation of an HL7 message.
 But before the result is returned to the user, the JSON representation of an HL7v2 message is transformed into the normal HL7v2 format with line breaks, and is returned to the user.

 To represent HL7v2 in JSON, the transformation uses an array called messageDefinition, which is an ordered array of HL7v2 message segments.